mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 [^STS]: _Star Trek: Survival_

-As always, we sought a straightforward, user-friendly workflow for both members and organisers.
+As always, we sought a straightforward, user-friendly workflow for both members and organisers - an oxymoronic representation of the Be Prepared motto for any Scouting planning process.

 The idea was:

 1. Member uses Brownsea to sign up using their Scouts Victoria membership information
 2. As part of sign-up, the member can select which activities interest them